-Inagua does indeed feel like the southernmost island in the Bahamas' 700 mi-long chain.
-Just 50 mi from Cuba, it's not easy to get to—only three flights a week from Nassau, and you must overnight there to catch the 9 am flight.
+Inagua does indeed feel like the southernmost island in the Bahamas' 700 mile-long chain.
+Just 50 miles from Cuba, it's not easy to get to—there are only three flights a week from Nassau, and you must overnight there to catch the 9 am flight.

 Matthew Town feels like the Wild West, with sun-faded wooden buildings and vintage and modern trucks usually parked in front.
 It's obviously not a tourist mecca, but it's a shame that more people don't make it here.
 They are missing one of the great spectacles of the western hemisphere: the 70,000-some West Indian pink-scarlet flamingos that nest here alongside rare Bahama parrots and roseate spoonbills.
 If you're not a bird lover, there's extraordinary diving and fishing off the virgin reefs.

 Although there are few tourists, this remote island is prosperous.
 An unusual climate of little rainfall and continual trade winds creates rich salt ponds.
 The Morton Salt Company harvests a million tons of salt annually at its Matthew Town factory, where most of the 1,000 Inaguans work.

 Inagua at a Glance

 - 80 Degrees: Fodor's Helps You Find Your Best Beach Vacation Spots

 - Fodor's Go List 2014: Where we are going in 2014

 - World Cup Fever: Start planning your trip to Brazil!

 - Fodor's 100 Hotel Awards: Check out the winners of 2013

 - Weekend Getaways: Fodor's Recommends the Best Weekend Escapes in the US